AluBhorta/UCSPy-Engine/README.md

 ##### Soft Constraints

-The penaty for violation of a soft constraint once is in shown in the sqaure brackets.
+The penalty for violation of a soft constraint once is in shown in the square brackets.

-1. [0.9] Instructors should only take certain courses they are are assigned to (I.assigned_course_idxs)
+1. [0.9] Instructors should only take certain courses they are assigned to (I.assigned_course_idxs)

 1. [0.85] A particular Room should only allow Classes of allowed Courses